Locations:

 Having aniridia means your child might have permanently impaired vision.
 Talk to your provider about how often you should see an eye care specialist.
 It’s important to get any changes in your child’s eye checked as soon as possible.
 This will help you catch complications like glaucoma and cataracts right away.

-Aniridia is a condition that causes babies to be born without irises (the colored part of your eye) in their eyes.
-Some babies born with aniridia are missing their entire irises — others only have part of an iris.
+Aniridia is a condition that causes babies to be born without irises (the colored part of your eye).
+Some babies are missing their entire irises.
+Others only have part of an iris in each eye.

 Advertisement